-The Lange 1 featured a large date window, an off-center hour and minute dial, a small seconds dial, and a power reserve indicator, features that still remain present after more than 25 years of production, as demonstrated by the new A. Sohne Little Lange 1 Moon Phase.
-The sub-dials of Lange 1 were arranged in an unusual way, but there was a method behind this madness.
-The functions of the dial have been positioned according to the golden section, a mathematical equation that is believed to lead to an aesthetically pleasing and harmonious design, so the collection continues to evolve.
+Il Lange 1 featured a large date window, an off-center hour and minute dial, a small seconds dial, and a power reserve indicator - features that still remain present after more than 25 years of production, as demonstrated by the new A. Sohne Little Lange 1 Moon Phase.
+The Lange 1's sub-quadrants were arranged in an unusual way, but there was a method behind this madness.
+The functions of the dial have been positioned according to the golden ratio, a mathematical equation believed to lead to an aesthetically pleasing and harmonious design, so the collection continues to evolve.

-The dial of the new Little Lange 1 Moon Phase 'Gold FLux', made of solid silver and coated with a darkened blue gold flow, has copper particles that shine in the light, obtaining a color similar to that of a night star sky.
-The trace of the hours inside the main decentralized dial is a mix of star motifs and traditional Roman numerals made of rhodium-gold, as well as hands.
-In line with 1 and 2 o'clock you will find the characteristic oversized date display inspired by the iconic five-minute clock of DRESDEN present in Opera House (photo below) of the capital and includes numbers that are about three times larger than standard watches with date complications.
-This function is located near the power reserve indicator and shows the remaining energy of the manual winding in-house movement of the watch.
+The dial of the new Little Lange 1 Moon Phase 'Gold FLux', made of solid silver and coated with a stream of dark blue gold, has copper particles that sparkle in the light, resulting in a color similar to that of a starry night sky.
+The hour track within the main off-center dial is a mix of star motifs and traditional Roman numerals crafted in rhodium-plated gold, as are the hands.
+Aligning with the 1 and 2 o'clock is the characteristic oversized date window inspired by the iconic five-minute clock of Dresden present in Opera House (photo below) of the capital and includes numbers that are approximately three times larger than standard date complication watches.
+This feature is located next to the power reserve indicator and shows the remaining energy of the watch's hand-wound manufacture movement.

-The new A. Lange & Söhne Little Lange 1 Moon Phase "Gold FLux" is complemented by a glossy blue leather strap with shimmering pigments and an 18-carat white gold buckle closure.
-The standard model has a price of 42,800 EUROS, the version with bezel set in diamonds is sold retail at 53,900 EUROS.
+The new A. Lange & Söhne Little Lange 1 Moon Phase "Gold FLux" it is completed by a shiny blue leather strap with shimmering pigments and an 18K white gold buckle closure.
+The standard model is priced at NO EURO, the version with a diamond set bezel retails at 53.900 EURO.